mohammad09010/CMPN202-Operating-Systems-Journal/week7.md

 # Week 7: Security Audit and System Evaluation

 ## 1. Introduction
-Phase 7 concludes the project with a comprehensive security audit.
-Using industry-standard tools (`Lynis` and `Nmap`), I evaluated the security posture of the server, remediated identified vulnerabilities, and documented the final system configuration.
+Phase​‍​‌‍​‍‌ 7 wraps up the project with a full security audit.
+I went through the security posture of the server with standard security tools (`Lynis` and `Nmap`), fixed the security issues that were found, and recorded the final system ​‍​‌‍​‍‌setup.

 ## 2. Infrastructure Security Assessment (Lynis)
 I performed a system auditing scan using **Lynis**.

 ### Initial Scan (Before Remediation)
-The initial scan identified several warnings, primarily related to missing legal banners and filesystem hardening.
+The​‍​‌‍​‍‌ first scan came up with a couple of warnings.
+These warnings were mostly about the absence of legal banners and the need for filesystem ​‍​‌‍​‍‌hardening.

 * **Initial Hardening Index:** 64
 ```bash
 sudo apt update